Please be ready with your application reference number starting with 'P'. For example P1234567

 Robbery offences are usually settled in the Supreme or higher courts as they are indictable offences.
 And those found guilty of robbery offences are sentenced to high imprisonment terms depending on the degree of the robbery offences or aggravating circumstances

-Robbery offences are serious criminal offences and are displayed on a police check.
+Robbery offences are serious criminal offences and are displayed on a Nationally Coordinated Criminal History Check.

 Part 4 of the Crimes Act 1900 (NSW) defines all forms of stealing offences; it defines the instances, and how they are prosecuted by the court.